Representation: General Management (excl. North America)

 John enjoys a close relationship with many of the colleges and training programmes, including the RAM, the RCM, the National Opera Studio, and Covent Garden’s Jette Parker Young Artist Programme.
 In 2010 John was awarded San Francisco Opera’s prestigious ‘Opera Medal’.
 His credits there include three previous productions of Le Nozze di Figaro, and more than 15 titles including Peter Grimes, the U.S. premiere of Tippett’s A Midsummer Marriage, Manon, Anna Bolena and Don Giovanni.

 His recent productions include La Traviata for San Francisco Opera, Il Barbiere di Siviglia and Aida for Dallas Opera and Norma for the Metropolitan Opera.
 Many of his productions can be seen on video, including Mary Stuart and his celebrated Giulio Cesarefrom English National Opera, as well as La Bohème and Lucrezia Borgiafrom Covent Garden and L’elisir d’amore from the Metropolitan Opera.
+In 2017 John directs a new production of Albert Herring in The Grange Festival’s inaugural season.

 John was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to opera.